fschuindt/firebase_id_token/README.md

 ##### Trying to verify tokens without downloaded certificates will raise an error

-If you try to verify a signature without any certificates in Redis database it will raise a `FirebaseIdToken::Exceptions::NoCertificatesError`.
+If you try to verify a signature without any certificates in Redis database, it will raise a `FirebaseIdToken::Exceptions::NoCertificatesError`.

 ##### "I keep on getting `nil` on `verify`"

 Poorly synchronized clocks will sometimes make the server think the token's `iat` is on the future, which will render the token as invalid.
 Make sure your server's or development system's clock is correctly set.
-On Mac OS, some people reported success by unchecking and checking the "Set date and time automatticaly" configuration checkbox.
+On macOS, some people reported success by unchecking and checking the "Set date and time automatically" configuration checkbox.
 See [here](https://github.com/fschuindt/firebase_id_token/issues/21#issuecomment-623133926).

 #### Payload Structure